 4. Protection and Action to be Taken

-Any agency or practitioner who has concerns that a child may be at risk of harm as a consequence of gang activity should contact Children's Social Care or the police for the area in which the child is currently located.
+Any agency or practitioner who has concerns that a child may be at risk of harm as a consequence of gang activity including child criminal exploitation should contact Children's Social Care or the police for the area in which the child is currently located.
 The Referrals Procedure should be followed.
-The Common Assessment Framework (CAF) may be crucial in the early identification of children and young people who need additional support due to risk of involvement in gang activity.
+An Early Help Assessment may be crucial in the early identification of children and young people who need additional support due to risk of involvement in gang activity.

-Support and interventions should be proportionate, rational and based on the child's needs identified during the assessment.
+Support and interventions should be proportionate, and based on the child's needs identified during the assessment.

 A Child in Need Assessment should be led by a qualified social worker and evidence and information sharing across all relevant agencies will be key.
-It may be appropriate for the social worker to be embedded in or work closely with, a team, which has access to 'real time' gang intelligence in order to undertake a reliable assessment.
+It may be appropriate for the social worker to be embedded in or work closely with, a team(for example in the Police or Youth Offending Service),which has access to 'real time' gang intelligence in order to undertake a reliable assessment.

-Practitioners should be aware that children who are Looked After by the Local Authority can be particularly vulnerable to becoming involved in gangs.
+Practitioners should be aware that children who are Looked After by the Local Authority can be particularly vulnerable to becoming involved in gangs and being criminally exploited.
 There may be a need to review their Care Plan in light of the assessment and to provide additional support.

-Children may be in fear of ending their contact with the gang because it might leave them vulnerable to reprisals from those former gang members and rival gang members who may see the young person as without protection.
+Children are often in fear of ending their contact with the gang because it might leave them vulnerable to reprisals from those former gang members and rival gang members who may see the young person as without protection.

-Sometimes if there is a possible "threat to life", it may result in the Police issuing an Osman Warning.
+If there is a possible "threat to life", the Police may consider it appropriate to issue an Osman Warning.
 In these circumstances this should trigger an automatic referral by the Police to Children's Social Care, (see the Referrals Procedure) the initiation of a Strategy Discussion and consideration of the need for immediate safeguarding action, unless to do so would place the child at greater risk.

-In these cases, the decision not to refer should be actively reviewed to allow a referral to Children's Social Care to be made at an appropriate stage in order to protect the young person's safety.Information and local knowledge about the specific gang should be shared, including the use, or suspected use, of weapons or drug dealing.
+Any decision not to refer a child should be actively reviewed to allow a referral to Children's Social Care to be made at an appropriate stage in order to protect the young person's safety.Information and local knowledge about the specific gang should be shared, including the use, or suspected use, of weapons or drug dealing.
 There should also be consideration of possible risk to members of the child's family and other children in the community.

 Unless there are indications that parental involvement would risk further harm to the child, parents should be involved as early as possible where there are concerns about gang activity.